ucan-wg/delegation/README.md

 ## Subject
 [Subject]: #subject

 The Subject MUST be the DID that initiated the delegation chain, or an explicit `null`.
+Declaring a DID is RECOMMENDED.
 For more on the `null`, please see the [Powerline] section.

-For example:

 ``` js
 {